vicky8990/Automating-Creating-your-AWS-EC2-InstanceUsing-Terraform-/README.md

 # 🚀 Automating AWS EC2 Instance Creation Using Terraform

-This project demonstrates how to provision an AWS EC2 instance using Terraform, the infrastructure-as-code tool.
-With a few simple commands, you can spin up an EC2 instance in your AWS account.
+This project demonstrates providing an AWS EC2 instance using Terraform, the infrastructure-as-code tool.
+You can spin up an EC2 instance in your AWS account with a few simple commands.

 ---